Worst-Case Optimal Tree Layout in External Memory: Introduction

 Tree-layout problems have been considered before.
 Clark and Munro~\cite{Clark-Munro-1996} give a linear-time algorithm to find an external-memory tree layout with the minimum worst-case number of memory transfers along all root-to-leaf paths.
-Gil and Itai~\cite{Gil-Itai-1999} give a polynomial-time algorithm to find an external-memory tree layout with the minimum expected number of memory transfers among a randomly selected root-to-leaf path, given a fixed independent probability distribution on the leaves.
-Alstrup et al.~\cite{Alstrup-Bender-Demaine-Farach-Colton-Rauhe-Thorup-2003} give a general transformation from external-memory tree layouts to cache-oblivious tree layouts.
-In particular, they obtain polynomial-time algorithms to find a cache-oblivious layout with minimum worst-case or expected number of memory transfers along a root-to-leaf path, up to constant factors.
+Gil and Itai~\cite{Gil-Itai-1999} give a polynomial-time algorithm to find an external-memory tree layout with the minimum expected number of memory transfers along a randomly selected root-to-leaf path, given a fixed independent probability distribution on the leaves.

-We consider the natural parameterization of the tree-layout problem by the \emph{length} $D$ of the root-to-node path, i.e., the maximum depth $D$ of the accessed nodes.
-Without such a parameterization, the best worst-case bound that can be stated over all trees is $O(\lceil N/B \rceil)$ memory transfers, because the tree might be a path.
-Parameterized by~$D$, the worst-case cost can be substantially better, depending on the relationship between $N$, $B$, and~$D$.
+\paragraph{Our results.} We consider the natural parameterization of the tree-layout problem by the \emph{length} $D$ of the root-to-node path, i.e., the maximum depth $D$ of the accessed nodes.
 We characterize the worst-case number of memory transfers incurred by a root-to-node path in a binary tree, over all possible values of these parameters, as

-This characterization consists of an external-memory and a cache-oblivious layout algorithm, and a matching worst-case lower bound.
-The external-memory layout algorithm runs in $O(N)$ time, and the cache-oblivious layout algorithm runs in $O(N \lg N)$ time.
-These construction times are measured as CPU time on a RAM; the same upper bounds also hold on the number of memory transfers.
+This characterization consists of an external-memory layout algorithm, and a matching worst-case lower bound.
+In particular we show that the optimal cost does not depend on the cache size~$M$: our layout assumes a cache just big enough to store a single block ($M=B$), while the lower bound applies to an arbitrary cache (provided each search operation starts with an empty cache).
+The external-memory layout algorithm runs in $O(N)$ time; the same upper bound trivially also holds on the number of memory transfers.
 As in previous work, we do not know how to guarantee a substantially smaller number of memory transfers during construction, because on input the tree might be scattered throughout memory.